deepaksood619/deepaksood619.github.io/docs/knowledge/language/grammer-vocabulary.md

 - xenophobia - a fear or hatred of foreign people and cultures
 - orthodoxy - authorized or generally accepted theory, doctrine, or practice.
 - Incumbents - a person who is currently in an official position
+- Probity - Probity means complete honesty or the quality of being honest and behaving correctly.
+It's a formal word that implies tried and proven honesty or integrity.
+For example, you might describe someone as a person of probity.
+The word probity comes from the Latin word probus, which means "honest"

 ### Shill / Shilling